raghad-o/4-DC-Motor-Motion-Simulation/README.md

   - M4
 ## Motor Orientation Adjustment

-Since the DC motors are mounted on opposite sides of the four-wheel platform, their physical orientations are different.
+Since the DC motors are mounted on opposite sides of the four-wheel platform, their orientations differ.
+The wiring and motor orientation were adjusted to ensure that a single forward command produces consistent forward motion across all four wheels.
+As a result, the left and right motors rotate in opposite directions while producing the same forward movement of the platform.

-To achieve consistent vehicle-like movement, the polarity of some motors was reversed during wiring.
-This ensures that when the same forward command is applied, all wheels rotate in the correct direction for forward motion.

-This approach keeps the software control logic simple while matching the real mechanical arrangement of a mobile platform.

 ## Components